vert-x3/vertx-web-site/src/site/blog/posts/2018-10-15-vertx-web-api-service.md

 ## And the Router Factory?

-Now your service is up and running, but we need to connect it to the `Router` built by `OpenAPI3RouterFactory`:
+The service is up and running, but we need to connect it to the `Router` built by `OpenAPI3RouterFactory`:

 ```java
 OpenAPI3RouterFactory.create(this.vertx, "my_spec.yaml", openAPI3RouterFactoryAsyncResult -> {